Should I Be a Conservation Officer?

 Step 1: Obtain Postsecondary Education

 Earning a college degree can provide a useful background and strengthen one's application to a state conservation officer training program.
-In fact, some states do require some college work, and the majority of all conservation officers hold a bachelor's degree.
+In fact, some states do require some college coursework, and the majority of all conservation officers hold a bachelor's degree.
 Examples of relevant training include associate's or bachelor's degree programs in wildlife management or environmental conservation.
-Courses may cover topics like forest ecology, biology, forest recreation and water resources.
+Courses may cover topics like forest ecology, biology, forest recreation, and water resources.
 In some states, like Idaho, bachelor's degree holders may find entry-level positions as conservation officers, though government positions in most states typically require additional training.

-- Enroll in a peace officer training program.
-Students seeking an alternative educational path may complete a peace officer training program through a community or vocational college.
-This program may be offered as a stand-alone certificate program as a part of 2-year associate's degree program.
-Courses cover patrol procedures, basic law enforcement, sociology and defensive tactics.
+Students seeking an alternative educational path may complete peace officer training through a community or vocational college.
+This program may be offered as a stand-alone certificate program or as part of a two-year associate's degree program.
+Courses cover patrol procedures, basic law enforcement, sociology, and defensive tactics.

 Step 3: Complete a State Training Program

-Many states require conservation officers to undergo a 6-12 month training program.
+Many states require conservation officers to undergo a 6- to 12-month training program.
 Though prior college work isn't always required, it can be beneficial.
 Acceptance into a program generally constitutes an offer of employment after a candidate successfully meets all eligibility requirements and completes the training.
 These programs vary by state, but usually train recruits on environmental law compliance and wildlife management.
 Specific instruction may include informing the public on wildlife regulations and issues as well as enforcing laws and regulations regarding hunting permits and licenses.
-Recruits also receive additional training on firearms, boating and special investigations.
+Recruits also receive additional training on firearms, boating, and special investigations.